This post was most recently updated on April 16, 2023

 Strategy 2: Engage with employees

-CEOs that engage with their employees can greatly improve your reputation in-house.
+CEOs that engage with their employees can significantly improve their reputation in-house.
 Showing your face around the office goes a long way with employees.
 Get more face-to-face time with employees, and engage on LinkedIn or Twitter.
 Encourage employees to speak up and share their ideas.
 Discuss company challenges with employees openly, and empower employees with recognition and rewards.

 Strategy 3: Use social media to your advantage

 Many CEOs will say they are too busy to be on social media.
-Social media usage among CEOs is underwhelming.
+Social media usage among business executives is underwhelming.
 In fact,only 39% of fortune 500 CEOs have any social presence.
 It’s safe to say that CEOs are missing out on the benefits social media usage brings.

 Strategy 4: Be ethical

 Creating an ethical company culture starts from the top.
-CEOs and business leaders should set very high standards of what it means to be ethical in a work environment.
+CEOs and business leaders should set very high standards of being ethical in a work environment.
 CEO should not just communicate ethical standards to staff and employees, but they should also exude them.
-Leading by example, CEOs can ensure a highly ethical culture, as well as ethical decision-making from employees.
+Leading by example, CEOs can ensure a highly ethical culture and ethical decision-making from employees.

 Monitoring your reputation provides CEOs with a sense of how they stand among employees, customers, and clients, and other stakeholders.
 By closing monitoring, you have the ability to be proactive in improving your reputation.
 Here are a few tips on how CEOs can monitor their online reputation on an ongoing basis.